Shreekar11/queryflow/README.md

 - **Lazy Loading**: Lazy-loaded components using `React.lazy` and `Suspense`, reducing the initial bundle size.
 - **Suspense Fallbacks**: Added loading states for lazy-loaded components to enhance user experience.
+- **`useCallback` & `useMemo` Hooks**:
+  - **`useCallback`**: Used to memoize functions, preventing unnecessary re-creations on re-renders and improving performance in event handlers and callbacks.
+  - **`useMemo`**: Memoizes expensive calculations, ensuring they are only recomputed when dependencies change, reducing redundant computations.
 - **Component Splitting**: Split code into smaller components to minimize re-renders and improve responsiveness.
 - **Static Styles in CSS**: Moved static styles to `App.css`, reducing First Contentful Paint (FCP).